 Chapter Presidents and Advisors of active Chapters are eligible to cast a ballot.
 Only a single ballot, per eligible Chapter, will be accepted.

-Gather your Chapter members and watch the 2023 IEEE-HKN Candidates’ Forum.
+Gather your Chapter members and watch the 2024 IEEE-HKN Candidates’ Forum (when it becomes available).
 Hear position statements and decide who you would like to see as the future leaders of Eta Kappa Nu.

 Please contact info@hkn.org if you believe that you should have received this information and/or if you are unable to access the ballot.